courtney-sims/go-scraper/README.md

 # go-scraper

-A terminal application for scraping web pages
+A terminal application for scraping web pages about shelter pets.